Artist

 Jean Pierre Olivas (drums, percussion)

-The group's leader, italo-canadian Frank Del Giudice has long collaborated with Franco Califano, a popular italian singer, and still is in the music business as A&R producer in an independent record company.
+The group's leader, italo-canadian Frank Del Giudice has long collaborated with Franco Califano, a popular Italian singer, and has kept working in the music business as A&R producer in an independent record company.

 Not particularly rare, the Fili d'Erba album came in a gatefold laminated cover.
 The unattractive design is balanced by a good band picture in the inner gatefold, that also contains the lyrics.